surfergrl/bica-surf-club/README.md

   - Age 8+
   - Qualified instructors
 - Text appears in three sections with meaningful headings
+  - Coaching
   - Lessons
-  - Regualr surf session
-  - Surf Trip
+  - Kids' Club
-- Include some images of local surfing
+- Include images of local surfing if provided

 #### Contact
 - Form to allow queries
+- There will also be an email button on the footer on every page

 ### Navigation and Layout – Structure
 - Header on each page with logo which returns user to Index page